-- Details of grants to the voluntary community and social enterprise sector - District auditor's report - Financial statements for projects and events
+- Details of grants to the voluntary community and social enterprise sector - NI auditor's annual letter and report - Internal financial regulations - Financial statements for projects and events

 If there are identifiable projects, we would expect the publication scheme to cover at least the financial reports that indicate actual expenditure against original project budgets.
 The larger the project, the greater the detail that should be available.
 Similarly, where organised events are publicised, their cost should be available through the scheme.